 Still, work has to get done.
 Little fairies don’t do your housework or mine, though wouldn’t it be nice?

-Here’s my top 4 list of basic time management for moms of young ones:
+Here’s my top 4 list of using time wisely for moms of young ones:

 If you look at your time, life and work as having “all day” to do it, your work will take you all day.

 This may seem silly, but I make it a point to not let housework take me past noon.
-On school days, I managed housework between 1 pm and 4 pm.
-I took care of business related tasks during this time too.
+When I homeschooled, I managed housework between 1 pm and 4 pm.
+I took care of business-related tasks during this time too.

-Bottom line: I don’t want to spend all day long working at housework or at writing, but enjoying my family.
+Bottom line: I don’t want to spend all day long working on housework or at writing, but enjoying my family.
 This only happens when I have clear work boundaries.

 Life Happens to the best of plans, so you need to be flexible with your Time

 Schedule in some Fun Time

 I love that scene in the movie “The Incredibles” with the neighbor kid.
 Mr. Incredible suffers stress over the turn his life has taken.
 A little neighbor child is in the driveway, and he asks the boy, “What are you waiting for?”
 The boy answers, “I dunno.
 Something amazing.”
 Mr. Incredible answers, “Me too, kid, me too.”